 Photochromic paint is in addition to other special paints that "react", among the reaction effect paints.
-If you don't know what it is, do you know those glasses lenses that change color depending on the light?
-As a specialist in the field of effects, Stardust has developed this special effect paint, which is sensitive to changes in light and i...
+If you don't know what it is, do you know those glasses lenses that change colour depending on the light?
+As a specialist in the field of effects, Stardust has developed this special effect paint, which is sensitive to changes in light and ...

-These paints are capable of changing colors, making a rapid change in the appearance of its surface, from the colorless / transparent state to the colored state.
-This happens when the paint is exposed to light and especially to UV radiation and other types of very white light.
+These paints are capable of changing colours, making a rapid change in the appearance of its surface, from the colourless / transparent state to the coloured state.
+This happens when the paint is exposed to light, especially to UV radiation and other types of very white light.

-The change in color appears gradually.
-The more UV light the paint absorbs, the more intense and brilliant the color becomes.
+The change in colour appears gradually.
+The more UV light the paint absorbs, the more intense and brilliant the colour becomes.
 When the light decreases, the paint returns to its original appearance.

 The paints are available in an odourless acrylic formula, preferably sprayable, in :

-- 2 colors in stock (Blue and Red).
+- 2 colours in stock (Blue and Red).

 - 2 sizes (250 ml and 1 L).

-Other colors and formats can be ordered, depending on quantities.
+Other colours and formats can be ordered, depending on quantities.

-It is possible to play with the background colors, as these colors are semi-opaque, i.e. they do not completely cover the background.
+It is possible to play with the background colours, as these colours are semi-opaque, i.e. they do not completely cover the background.

-For example, in the colored state, a blue color applied over a yellow background will give a green color.
+For example, in the coloured state, a blue colour applied over a yellow background will give a green colour.

 Photochromic paint works under the following conditions :